New Jersey Man Creates 14-Foot Snow Sculpture Of Lincoln Memorial In Front Yard

 There have been plenty of people embracing the display, many pulling over to take pictures.

 “Today, we all need him,” said Garwood resident Marlene Maderer pointing to Lincoln.
-“So it’s just the perfect sculpture to have.”RELATED: 'Get Everyone Out Of The House!': Teacher Saves The Day Over Zoom After Virtual Class Interrupted By Fire
+“So it’s just the perfect sculpture to have.”RELATED: Thousands Of JCP&L Customers Lose Power In Ocean County

 The emotion and excitement from passersby are why Schott has been doing this sort of thing for the last 18 years.